tmieslinger/pydropsonde/docs/source/data/index.rst

 Level_2 works similar to Level_1 concerning the data directory structure.
 Up to this processing level each sonde profile is saved in a separate file.
-Level_3 on the other side is different in the sense that all profile data is vertically interpolated (see details above) and saved to a single file in the top directory specified in the mandatory section of the config file.
+Level_3 is different in the sense that all profile data is vertically interpolated (see details above) and saved to a single file in the top directory specified in the mandatory section of the config file.
 Level_4 is likewise a single file stored next to Level_3.